Skip to main content

 Pharmacy Technician

 Pharmacy technicians help licensed pharmacists dispense prescription medication to customers or health professionals.
-This course is designed to provide instruction in the technical procedures for preparing and dispensing drugs in the retail settings under supervision of a registered pharmacist.
+This course provides instruction in the technical procedures for preparing and dispensing drugs in retail settings under the supervision of a registered pharmacist.

 Nursing Assistant I

 Nursing assistants provide basic care for patients in hospitals and residents of long-term care facilities.
 Graduates provide personal care and perform basic nursing skills for the elderly and other adults.
-Upon satisfactory completion of the course and skill/competency evaluation, the graduate may apply for listing as a Nurse Aide I by the North Carolina Division of Facility Services.
+Graduates who complete the course and pass the skill/competency evaluation may apply for listing as a Nurse Aide I with the North Carolina Division of Facility Services.
 Employment is in home health agencies, hospitals, clinics, nursing homes, extended care facilities and doctors’ offices.

 Nursing Assistant II

 Individuals entering this program must be listed on the Nursing Assistant I Registry and have documentation of a high school diploma or GED.
 The Nursing Assistant II course prepares graduates to perform more complex skills for patients including training in selected advanced nursing assistant procedures.
 Emphasis is placed on sterile techniques, respiratory procedures, catheterizations, wound and trach care, irrigations, and ostomy care.
-Upon satisfactory completion of the course and skill/competency evaluation, the graduate may apply for listing as a Nurse Aide II by the North Carolina Board of Nursing Nurse Aide Registry.
+Graduates who complete the course and pass the skill/competency evaluation may apply for listing as a Nurse Aide II with the North Carolina Board of Nursing Nurse Aide Registry.

 Emergency Medical Science/Services

-EMS professionals may vary from EMT, AEMT and Paramedic levels and care for the sick and/or injured in the pre-hospital setting while responding to non-emergency and emergency calls for assistance.
+EMS professionals may be EMTs, AEMTs, or Paramedics.
+They care for sick or injured patients in the pre-hospital setting and respond to both non-emergency and emergency calls for assistance.
 They perform lifesaving maneuvers and provide transportation to medical facilities.
 Employment opportunities include EMS agencies, rescue squads, ambulance services, fire departments and hospitals, as well as educational and governmental agencies.

 Healthcare Business Informatics (HBI)